V-Rajasekar/bhagavad-gita/Sadhanas.md

    > Fix a goal, follow your swadharma and formulate a schedule to direct your likes and dislikes to make a decision and take a action.

+   ` Do your duties properly and you will get your rights and rewards`